beaconsproject/movement_explorer/README.md

-## Movement Explorer
+## BEACONs Movement Apps

-April 24, 2025
+May 9, 2025

-The app is currently split into two apps for now.
+The BEACONs Movement Apps are meant to facilitate the exploration of movement data.
+Two apps are currently available.

 ### Segmentation Explorer